mvolkmann/blog/src/warp.md

 Then select "Shared blocks" in the left nav.
 To delete a permalink, click its vertical ellipsis and select "Unshare".
 Confirm this by clicking the "Unshare" button in the dialog that appears.

+## Finding Text

+The "Find" and "Find Within Block" commands open a dialog in the upper-right where search text can be entered.

+All matches are highlighted yellow except for the currently selected match is highlighted in orange.

+The total number of matches found and the number of the currently highlighted match are displayed.
+For example, "2/5" indicates that there a five matches and the second match is the one highlighted in orange.

+In addition, the following buttons are provided:

+- navigate to the previous match, cycling to the end after the first is reached
+- navigate to the next match, cycling to the beginning after the last is reached
+- toggle the use of regular expressions
+- toggle whether the search is confined to the block or can search all blocks in the pane
+- toggle whether the search is case-sensitive
+- close the dialog

 ## Block Bookmarks